cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/03-cosmos-ecosystem.md

 Each chain in the Cosmos ecosystem relies on the Tendermint **fast-finality BFT consensus algorithm**.
 This ensures a common consensus mechanism at work in all chains of the network.
 As well as Cosmos, Tendermint is also used in [IRIS Hub](https://www.irishub.rw/), [Binance Chain](https://www.binance.org/en), [Terra](https://www.terra.money/), [Kava](https://www.kava.io/) and more.

 Before Cosmos came along, developing a whole new chain was much more difficult and expensive than building a smart contract.
-Now, with the Cosmos SDK, entire flexible, secure, high performance, and sovereign **application-specific blockchains** can be developed.
+Now, with the Cosmos SDK, entirely flexible, secure, high performance, and sovereign **application-specific blockchains** can be developed.
 To allow this, building modular, adaptable, and interchangeable open-source development tools is at the center of Cosmos' mission.

 <HighlightBox type="tip">